Please use the menu below to navigate the article sections:

 Can this exam be taken using from my home or office with online proctoring?

-- Yes, that’s how I took it.
+- Yes, you can take the AWS Solutions Architect PRO exam from home (that’s how I took it).
 You must use Pearson VUE and make sure you check the requirements for taking the exam from home.
 You must have a good internet connection and a quiet clutter-free space.
 You also cannot leave the exam at any point (3 hours!).
-Here’s an article to help you prepare.